kevgo/text-runner/README.md

 and creates the file in the current working directory.
 Text outside of `<a>` tags is ignored.

+Now run `text-run` on the command line to test this document.
+TextRunner creates a file `config.yml` with the given content on your drive.
 You can customize the class name used by TextRunner in the [configuration file](#configuration).

-You execute TextRunner by by calling `text-run` on the command line.

 ## Built-in Actions